khannasarthak/khannasarthak.github.io/about.md

 3. **Summer Intern** at Tata Teleservices Ltd, *Mumbai (2014)*

-   * Learnt the basics in the working of wireless mobile ( GSM, CDMA, Internet Dongle).
+   * Learnt the basics in the working of wireless mobile (GSM, CDMA).
    * Field experience in setting up a new base stations.
    * Worked on the backend using [TEMS](http://www.tems.com/){:target="_blank"} software.
    * Field visits to correct and troubleshoot customer grievances.

+4. **Head of Technology** at Technology and Gaming Club ([TAG](https://www.facebook.com/tagvitu){:target="_blank"}) , *VIT Vellore (2014 -2015)*

+   * One of the founding memebers of the student club,
+   * Mentored junior and worked with fellow members to create projects and deliver talks and seminars on technical topics ( Game Developemtn, Web development, Wordpress, Python to name a few).
+   * Organised one of the biggest gaming tournaments in the college - Game A Thon.

 ---
 ## Accomplishments